Strategic and Operations Management - RelevancyArticle posted on

 |Characteristics||Operations Management||Strategic Management|

-Another peculiar feature is that effectiveness of using of strategic management depends on some prerequisites, including the following:
+Another peculiar feature is that the effectiveness of using strategic management depends on several prerequisites, including the following:

-- the organization has a clear vision of what it intends to achieve in future;
+- organization has a clear vision of what it intends to achieve in future;

-- primary sources of problems are concentrated outside the organization rather than inside;
+- main sources of problems are concentrated outside the organization rather than inside;

-- the organisation has implemented technology for timely detection of problems and means for solving problems;
+- organization has implemented technology for timely detection of problems and means for solving of problems;

 - managerial response to risks and threats is proactive in nature;

-- the centre of influence in management is shifted towards anticipation and prevention of adverse development of situation or to minimisation of losses if the adverse scenario is inevitable;
+- centre of influence in management is shifted towards anticipation and prevention of adverse development of situation or to the minimization of losses if the adverse scenario is inevitable;

-- the potential of the organisation is the function of changes occurring in the external environment and is flexibly adjusted to the long-term objectives and tasks of development of the organisation;
+- potential of the organization is the function of changes occurring in the external environment and is flexibly adjusted to the long-term objectives and tasks of development of the organization;

-- daily management constitutes continuation and concretisation of strategic management and is exercised within the scope of the existing strategy.
+- daily management constitutes continuation and concretization of strategic management and is exercised within the scope of the existing strategy.